-Hey Y’all – Below you’ll find a list of our team’s favorite tools that we use in our nerd world.
+Hey Y’all – Below you’ll find a list of our team’s favorite tools for web design that we use in our nerd world.
 We list these links (some are affiliate links) here to help not only you find great resources, but to also help these great developers and companies get more exposure.
 Many of our students and our YouTube viewers ask us how we make our awesome WordPress websites.
 These tools listed on this page are just a peak inside of our nerd toolbox.
 Purchase with total confidence that our braggin’ means – they actually work!

 Yoast is the #1 WordPress plugin for SEO (Search Engine Optimization).
 This free plugin is always in the budget!
 If you understand how to use this plugin – it’s the equivalent of having an SEO expert in the room with you looking over your shoulder holding you accountable to the content your have on your website.
 See our YouTube Playlist to learn more about Yoast.